 We no longer accept late payments or payments at the door.

-If you have special dietary needs, please email Margo Young at email@example.com by the deadline.
+If you have special dietary needs, please email Janet Denison at firstname.lastname@example.org by the deadline.

 Note: Due to catering expenses, all cancellations MUST be at least 48 hours before the meeting or the pre-pay will not be refunded.

 June 20, 2018 | Thoughts from Successful Supervision

 Dr. Sara Boatman, Nebraska Wesleyan University